Current PhD Students

 Email: Kenya.Anderson@memphis.edu

-Kenya Anderson is a social work educator providing academic advisement, coaching and mentorship for first generation college students in the School of Social Work at the University of Memphis.
-She is a Clinical Assistant Professor and holds a professional license as a Licensed Masters Level Social Worker (LMSW) with a concentration in Management and Evidence-Based Community Practice in the State of Tennessee.
+Kenya Anderson is a social work educator providing academic advisement, coaching, and mentorship for first-generation college students in the School of Social Work at the University of Memphis.
+She is a Clinical Assistant Professor and holds a professional license as a Licensed Masters Level Social Worker (LMSW) with a concentration in Management and Evidence-Based Community Practice in Tennessee.
 Her professional affiliations include the National Association of Social Workers, the Council on Social Work Education, the Coalition of Black Social Workers, and Phi Alpha Honor Society.
-She is serving a second term as an appointed regulatory board member with the Tennessee Department of Health-Related Boards for Social Work Licensure.
+She serves a second term as an appointed regulatory board member with the Tennessee Department of Health-Related Boards for Social Work Licensure.
 Through her service as a regulator, she has been appointed to various service committees and elected to the Nominating Committee with the Association of Social Work Boards (ASWB).
 She has also been recognized for her dedication in enhancing the Path to Licensure for social work professionals.

 Currently, Kenya Anderson serves as faculty advisor for the University of Memphis’ Chapter of the Coalition of Black Social Workers.
 For the past six years, her professional appointment with the University of Memphis has included service as the BA Field Director and academic advisor in the School of Social Work.
-She is a member of the North American Network of Field Educators and Directors (NANFED) and the Tennessee Statewide Field Consortium.
+She is a North American Network of Field Educators and Directors (NANFED) and the Tennessee Statewide Field Consortium member.

 Kenya’s research interests include exploring intergenerational and social aspects of housing stability in urban communities.
 Her area of study emphases the intersectionality of issues of housing instability and poverty to develop interventions that reduce the impact of social and economic disparities.
 She seeks to identify the environmental conditions that cultivate prosocial community responses to strengthen individuals, families, and communities.